 Have you ever started something new but quit before you finished it?
 A new hobby?
 Fitness regime?
-Diet?
+Healthy eating plan?
 Online study?
 You clearly started it for a reason, with the best of intentions in mind, so what made you give up before you’d achieved your goal?
 We’ve all done it.
 But what if you can list more than just one or two examples of similarly unfinished business?
 What if this quitting thing has become a bit of a regular story.
 What if this is “who you are”?
 Maybe it’s time to look at how you quit the quitting habit.

 Whose Fault is it Anyway?

 The path of my life is littered with projects started and never completed.
 University degree courses….barely off the ground.
 Exciting new career paths….abandoned.
 Wild adventures promised, even planned, but never experienced.
 There were “justifiable” reasons for all of them – lack of funds, lack of experience, lack of support, lack of results.
 I managed to talk myself out of every single one, and inevitably convinced myself that it was always somebody else’s fault.
-I failed to recognise (or, more accurately, admit) that the common denominator every single time was….Me!
+I failed to recognise (or, more accurately, admit) that the common denominator every single time was….ME!
 I needed help identifying why I had fallen into this habit, and what I could do to break it.

 Quit the Quitting Habit

 There are infinite reasons why people quit, in life, work, business.
 It’s often easier to give up than to carry on.
 Whether an entrepreneur trying to build a business, or a couch potato wanting to get fit, it’s often hard to keep going, especially in the early days.
 I struggled a lot early on in my new business venture and often felt like giving it all up.
 But, irrespective of the situation, if you give up too soon the cause of failing will most likely circle back to the same origin.